SOCIAL MEDIA CAMPAIGN

 Submission Deadline: February 28 by 11:59 pm.
 Conference registration is required for work to be judged.
 Missing the deadline will forfeit competitor participation.
 Hint: Allow for plenty of time to upload your work.

-FINALISTS: The top five (5) individuals or teams with the highest prejudged score will participate in the presentation portion of this event.
+FINALISTS: The top five (5) or eight (8) individuals or teams with the highest prejudged score will participate in the presentation portion of this event.
+Number of finalists will be decided by December 31.

 - Equipment Setup: 5 min (if exceeded, the amount of time exceeded will be deducted from the presentation time)